Postmaster General says he’s been cleared in federal probe | Federal News Network

 He added that he was “not surprised” that the department had concluded its investigation and that he was “pleased that this episode is over.”

-A Justice Department spokesman did not immediately return a message seeking comment.
+The Justice Department declined to comment.
 But it is standard practice for department officials to reveal to defense lawyers that their investigations have concluded without charges rather than make that announcement themselves.
 A DeJoy spokesman said DeJoy’s lawyer had received that notification from the department.

-DeJoy, a wealthy former logistics executive who was appointed postmaster general in 2020 by then-President Donald Trump and remains in the position in the Biden administration, confirmed the existence of a Justice Department investigation last June when his spokesman said investigators were examining campaign contributions made by employees who worked for him when he was in the private sector.
+DeJoy, a wealthy former logistics executive and GOP donor, was appointed postmaster general in 2020 by the Board of Governors controlled by then-President Donald Trump.
+He remains in the position in the Biden administration.
+He confirmed the existence of a Justice Department investigation last June when his spokesman said investigators were examining campaign contributions made by employees who worked for him when he was in the private sector.

 Copyright

-Note: This story has been corrected to show that DeJoy was appointed by the Trump-controlled Board of Governors, not Trump himself.